romkazor/idlak/docs/tangle_voices.rst

 Note:

 #.
-ID must match the audio files and all audio files must exist.
+ID must match the audio files
 #.
+Not all utterances need audio files, if the audio is missing it is ignored.
+#.
 The xml declaration with encoding is manditory.
+#.
+For consistancy please use utf-8 encoding

 **************************